Wide_Text_IO is similar in most respects to Text_IO, except that

 [ " a b c d " ]

-characters (using uppercase letters) of the wide character code.
-For
+dare the four hexadecimal characters (using uppercase letters) of the wide character code.
+For example,

-For the coding schemes other than Hex and Brackets encoding, not all wide character values can be represented.
+For the coding schemes other than UTF-8, Hex, or Brackets encoding, not all wide character values can be represented.
 An attempt to output a character that cannot be represented using the encoding scheme for the file causes Constraint_Error to be raised.
 An invalid wide character sequence on input also causes Constraint_Error to be raised.